 In his lifetime, Kenny’s father would end up getting through two inheritances, much of his fortune given away to hard-luck cases and outlandish inventions.
 He passed away destitute in 1931 at the age of forty-five leaving the family struggling to manage.

 After finishing schooling, Kenny travelled to Shrewsbury to enter into training as a civil engineer’s apprentice, something of a family tradition.
 It didn’t work out, nor did a turn on the shop counter at Sainsburys on the Strand.
 In an attempt to follow in his father’s footsteps, Kenny next applied to join the Royal Air Force but was turned down during his medical because of a problem with his equilibrium and a lack of a school certificate.
-With £100 from his grandmother (known affectionately as ‘Dear One’), he traveled to Canada with a friend and their partner in the hope of making his fortune as a fur trapper.
+With £100 from his grandmother (known affectionately as ‘Dear One’), he travelled to Canada with a friend and their partner in the hope of making his fortune as a fur trapper.
 Along the way he fell hopelessly in love with the girlfriend and upon arrival they all found themselves deported due to a lack of immigration papers.

 With the outbreak of war, and following a stint with the Merchant Navy, Kenny soon found himself on active service aboard Royal Navy aircraft carrier HMS Victorious (R38), but it was his time on board the cruiser HMS Aurora (R12) which would end up having the greatest impact on his character and his acting style during wartime.
 As ship’s Action Commentator he found an opportunity to hone his craft as an actor, keeping steady nerves when reporting action during conflict to the crew below decks.
-Aurora would journey across the Atlantic and Mediterranean seeing its fare share of action.
+Aurora would journey across the Atlantic and Mediterranean seeing its fair share of action.
 Wartime missions aboard both ships would lead Kenny to receive medals including campaign stars for Africa, Italy, the Atlantic and Pacific.

 By the end of the war Kenny had returned to England and signed with agent Harry Dubens who was seeking actors who had served at the front.
 Kenny would return to repertory theatre, as well as appearing in small roles both on television and cinema.
 Though Scott of the Antarctic (1948) was the first real attempt at a serious screen role in a major film it did not do for Kenny what he and his agent hoped it might.
-A lot of his performance was daly not focused on by the cameras, but instead that of its star, John Mills.
+A lot of his performance was not focused on by the cameras, but instead that of its star, John Mills.

 It was highly acclaimed notices as Freddie in Terence Rattigan’s, The Deep Blue Sea at the Duchess Theatre in 1952 which made the industry sit up and take notice.
 The production having run previously in Brighton and Cardiff before transferring to the West End.